Philip Hodge Antiques

 CHISELS

 There are a lot of different makes of chisels available.
 Many of them are poor quality and will not hold a sharp edge because the quality of the steel is not good enough.
-To use this type of chisel is false economy as you willhave to spend a long time sharpening and resharpening.
+To use this type of chisel is false economy as you will have to spend a long time sharpening and resharpening.

 The cheapest way to acquire a good set of chisels is to scour boot fairs & second hand tool dealers.
-If you find older chisels stamped "cast steel" then you stand a good chance of getting a good chisel.
-Alternatively, new Japanese chisels generally use good quality steel and although more expensive are much better value than "ordinary" chisels.
-The following types may all be suitable - Oire, Kinari, or Hiraide.
+If you find older chisels stamped “cast steel” then you stand a great chance of getting a good chisel.
+Alternatively, new Japanese chisels generally use good quality steel and although more expensive are much better value than “ordinary” chisels.
+The following types may all be suitable – Oire, Kinari, or Hiraide.

 *You will need at least one cabinet makers gouge in order to learn how to sharpen gouges.
 The inside of the gouge should be bigger than your slip stone.